Shop & Drop

 Donations & publicity

 We may also be able to publicise your event on social media or on the boards in the shop.
 This is also true for local likeminded campaigns and community projects.
 We can’t promise as it depends on staff time and noticeboard capacity, but if you’d like us to try and do this, please include a request for this in your email.
-Don’t forget, we also have a customer noticeboard outside the shop that is open to all – just drop off your flier (A5 or smaller) and we’ll try and squeeze it in.
+Don’t forget, we also have a customer noticeboard by the tills that is open to all – just pop up your flier (A5 or smaller).

 Talks & presentations